 Sitting Risks: A Person Who Sits For Long Hours Should See This

-Many people sit for the whole day which increases sitting risks our body is not designed for too much sitting, nowadays our lifestyle makes us sit much more than we move around.
+Many people sit for the whole day which is not good, and our body is not designed for too much sitting.

 You can prevent too much sitting by taking a break after every 30 minutes, walking, using the stairs, joining active games, etc.

-This topic will tell you why too much sitting is bad for your health. and more.
+This topic will tell you why too much sitting is bad for your health and more.

 When you sit, you use less energy than you do when you stand or move.